 This turns your paper into a one-stop shop content hub for them.

 What pain points are you addressing for your audience?
-Whether they’re looking to be entertained, keeping up with the latest news, or reading the tips and tricks of your industry — use filters to pinpoint content you wish to always include or always exclude.
+Whether they’re looking to be entertained, keeping up with the latest news, or reading the tips and tricks of your industry — on most source types, you can apply filters to pinpoint content you wish to always include or always exclude.

-For example, a healthcare paper may wish to avoid any mention of the Affordable Care Act but instead focus on the benefits of a short term rehab facility.
-Using our keyword words to tune out what you don’t and provide your audience with the information they are searching for.
+For example, a paper on Education such as http://digest.nisod.org/ may wish to avoid any mention of the partisan politics.
+Using our keyword filters to tune out what you don’t want and provide your audience with the information they are searching for.

 We want to hear from you too.
 What other ways do you make sure your paper is speaking to your audience.
 Leave us a tip in the comments.